poko-maker/TMCTableTopic/slide/tt.md

 ###
 ## Background
-Do you use digital tools for English translation?
+Are you using any digital tool for English translation?
-In the future, you might meet auto translation tool inside your body...!? <br><br>
+In the future, we might meet auto translation tool inside our body...!?

 In that situation, how do you think of the necessity to learn English?
 I will ask you some questions about it in this digital world.

 ###
 ## Q1.
-Currently, do you use any digital translation tools while working or in private? <br>
+Currently, do you use any digital translation tool while working or in private?

-If yes, can you describe them (name, your evaluation...)? <br>
+If yes, can you describe them (name, your evaluation...)?
 If not, why don't you use them?

 ###
 ## Q2.
-How do you think of the perfect simultaneously translation tool inside your body? <br>
+How do you think of the perfect simultaneously translation tool inside your body?
-You can use it with no stress!
+(Suppose you can use it with no stress!)

 ###
 ## Q3.
-Do you think English skill is essential, even after everybody can use the perfect translation tool? <br>
+Do you think English skill is essential, even after everybody can use the perfect translation tool?
 Why?

 ###
 ## Q4.
+How do you think of the necessity to learn English in this digital world?

+###
+## 05.
-What language do you want to use if everybody can use the perfect translation tool? <br>
+What country do you want to travel with the perfect translation tool?
-Why?

 ### Thank you !